bahamat/cf-primer/cf-primer.md

 Each of the configuration file and the process are *autonomous*.
 Each makes promises about itself which cooperates toward an end.
 Promise theory is the fundamental underlying philosophy that drives CFEngine.

+# Promise Theory Book

+To learn more about Promise Theory, read the [book](http://shop.oreilly.com/product/0636920036289.do), "Thinking in Promises" by Mark Burgess.

 # Anatomy of a Promise

     type: